 Canadian Cosmic Catch

-The Canadian Space Agency's (CSA) Canadarm2 successfully captured an unpiloted, free-flying Japanese vehicle -a first Canadian cosmic catch for the robotic arm on the International Space Station (ISS).
-Following this delicate capturing maneuver, Canadian astronaut Robert Thirsk took over the controls of the arm and dock the carrier onto the ISS to finalize the rendezvous.
+The Canadian Space Agency's (CSA) Canadarm2 successfully captures the HTV free-flying Japanese vehicle--a first Canadian cosmic catch for the robotic arm on the International Space Station (ISS).
+Following this delicate capturing maneuver, CSA astronaut Robert Thirsk took over the controls of the arm and docked the spacecraft to the ISS to finalize the rendezvous.

 Successful Launch of Canadian Technology On European Space Agency SMOS/Proba-2 satellites

-Two advanced satellites SMOS and Proba-2 were launched aboard a Russian Rockot launch vehicle.
-The dual launch included a primary satellite called SMOS (Soil Moisture Ocean Salinity), developed under the European Space Agency's (ESA) Living Planet program, that observe soil moisture over the Earth's landmass and salinity over the oceans.
-As a secondary objective, SMOS also provide observations over snow and ice covered regions, and contribute to the study of the cryosphere.
+Two advanced satellites SMOS and Proba-2 are launched aboard a Russian Rockot launch vehicle.
+The dual launch includes a primary satellite called SMOS (Soil Moisture Ocean Salinity), developed under the European Space Agency's (ESA) Living Planet program, which observes soil moisture over the Earth's landmass and salinity over the oceans.
+As a secondary objective, SMOS also provide observations over snow and ice covered regions, and contributes to the study of the cryosphere.
 The second satellite Proba-2 (PRoject OnBoard Autonomy) is part of ESA's In-orbit Technology Demonstration Program.
 As a cooperating member of the European Space Agency (ESA), Canada is an active participant in the SMOS and Proba-2 missions.
 The Canadian Space Agency's (CSA) participation and funding of Earth Observation Space Technology Programs has enabled Canadian companies to actively contribute advanced technology for demonstration on these satellites.
 Overall, the CSA has invested approximately $7.5M in these missions.
 In addition, the CSA is also supporting the scientific exploitation of SMOS data through its Government Related Initiative Program.

-Canadian Space Agency (CSA) Astronaut Robert Thirsk landed on the plains of Kazakhstan in a Russian Soyuz Capsule on December 1, 2009 after completing an exceptional 188-day mission in space, of which 186 days were spent living and working onboard the International Space Station (ISS).
-As a member of the first six-person crew onboard the ISS, Thirsk performed many vital science, technology, maintenance and education initiatives in support of the Canadian and international scientific communities.
-He was also part of the first 13-person assembly of humans in space, and welcomed his Canadian colleague Julie Payette to the station in July.
+Canadian Space Agency (CSA) Astronaut Robert Thirsk lands on the plains of Kazakhstan in a Russian Soyuz Capsule on December 1, 2009 after completing an exceptional 188-day mission in space, of which 186 days are spent living and working onboard the International Space Station (Expedition 20/21).
+During his stay aboard the International Space Station, Thirsk performs many vital science, technology, maintenance and education initiatives in support of the Canadian and international scientific communities.
+He is also part of the first 13-person assembly of humans in space, and welcomes his Canadian colleague Julie Payette to the station in July.
 Taking into account his STS-78 shuttle flight in 1996 and this first long-duration Canadian space flight, Thirsk spent a total of 206 days in space, surpassing the total number of days spent in space of all other Canadian astronauts combined, to date.